Characterization of degenerate supersymmetric ground states of the Nicolai supersymmetric fermion lattice model by symmetry breakdown: Discussion

+We determined all {\it{classical}} supersymmetric ground states of the Nicolai supersymmetric fermion lattice model, and explained the high degeneracy of ground states by breakdown of its infinitely many local fermionic symmetries.
+The above finding may recall other supersymmetric models with many ground states such as the supersymmetric fermion lattice model by Fendley-Schoutens-de Boer-Nienhuis \cite{FEN1} \cite{FEN2} on two-dimensional lattice \cite{vanEER}, and some Wess-Zumino supersymmetry quantum mechanical model \cite{ARAI}.

+In \cite{RUBEN} the exact number of ground states on finite systems of the Nicolai model is shown, but the precise form of these states is not specified.
+To determine all the ground states (furthermore all eigenstates) beyond the classical ground states discussed in this paper we need more detailed spectral property of the Hamiltonian and its symmetries (including bosonic ones).

+In \cite{SAN} \cite{MORIYA-prd} an extended version of Nicolai model that breaks its dynamical supersymmetry is studied.
+As we have seen, the (original) Nicolai model does not break its dynamical supersymmetry.
+However, it will break its hidden supersymmetries for some ground states.
+It would be interesting to discuss breakdown of these hidden fermionic symmetries.

-One may argue that our choice of subregions ($\Ikl$) and the boundary condition (the open-edge supersymmetric condition) are artificial.
-However, as long as we consider classical states there is no loss of generality. \begin{prop} Given any finite subset $\Lambda$ of $\Z$.
-Any supersymmetric classical state on $\Lambda$ can be given by restriction of some open-edge supersymmetric classical state on some $\Ikl$ such that $\Ikl \supset \Lambda$. \end{prop}
+The final comment is concerned with some technical point.
+We have chosen special subregions ($\Ikl$) and the boundary conditions (the free-boundary supersymmetric condition) which seem artificial.
+However, as long as we consider classical states only, there is no loss of generality with this choice as follows. \begin{prop} Given any finite subset $\Lambda$ of $\Z$.
+Any classical supersymmetric state on $\Lambda$ can be given by restriction of some classical free-boundary supersymmetric ground state on some larger $\Ikl$ that includes $\Lambda$. \end{prop}

-\begin{proof} First recall the one-to-one correspondence between the set of classical supersymmetric states on $\Lambda$ and ${\Upsilon}_{\Lambda}$ by Theorem \ref{thm:AllclassicZ}.
-Recall the one-to-one correspondence between the set of classical open-edge supersymmetric states on $\Ikl$ and $\widehat{\Upsilon}_{k,l}$ by Proposition \ref{prop:classical-Ikl}.
-Thus any classical supersymmetric state on $\Lambda$ can be extended to at least one classical open-edge supersymmetric state on $\Ikl$ that includes $\Lambda$. \end{proof}
+\begin{proof} First recall the one-to-one correspondence between the set of classical supersymmetric ground states on $\Lambda$ and ${\Upsilon}_{\Lambda}$ by Proposition \ref{prop:AllclassicZ}.
+Recall the one-to-one correspondence between the set of classical free-boundary supersymmetric ground states on $\Ikl$ and $\widehat{\Upsilon}_{k,l}$ by Proposition \ref{prop:classical-Ikl}.
+Thus any classical supersymmetric ground state on $\Lambda$ can be extended to at least one classical free-boundary supersymmetric ground state on $\Ikl$ that includes $\Lambda$. \end{proof}